mxagar/detection_segmentation_pytorch/README.md

 - For each ROI, ROI pooling is performed: non-uniform cells of pooling are applied to warp the ROIs to standard sizes
 - The last part of the network predicts the class of the ROI.

-The main difference between the R-CNN architectures lies on the ROI detection: less efficient networks project ROIs computed after applying classical algorithms (e.g., selective search), while the Faster R-CNN uses a Region Proposal Network.
+The main difference between the R-CNN architectures lies on the ROI detection: less efficient networks project ROIs computed after applying classical algorithms (e.g., [selective search](https://pyimagesearch.com/2020/07/13/r-cnn-object-detection-with-keras-tensorflow-and-deep-learning/?_ga=2.195976428.1576899293.1684317349-844635163.1684131075)), while the Faster R-CNN uses a Region Proposal Network.
+Also, note that the main difference between the *sliding window* approach mentioned before and R-CNNs is that we effectively reduce the number of regions sent to the classifier: with sliding windows we carry out a brute force approach, whereas with R-CNNs we select the most probable regions.

-Region proposal networks work as follows:
+Region proposal networks from Faster R-CNNs work as follows:

 - A small (usually 3x3) window is slided on the feature maps.
 - `k` anchor boxes are applied on each window.
 These anchor boxes are pre-defined boxes with different aspect ratios.